NTBBloodbath/norgolith/README.md

 ---

 The monolithic Norg static site generator built with Rust.
-Leverage the power of [tree-sitter] validation and [norg-pandoc] conversion to create stunning static sites from your Norg content.
+Leverage the precision of [rust-norg] syntax validation with the power of our in-house Norg-to-HTML conversion library to create stunning static sites from your Norg content with an unparalleled performance.

 </div>